 St Barthelemy: This was one of the highlights of our trip.
 You can take the Great Bay Express Ferry from Philipsburg to St Barts and be there in about 45 minutes.
 Make sure the winds aren’t too strong when you go or it can make for a rough ride.

-Next to the famous Eden Roc Hotel is Nikki Beach which is know for its jet set clientele and night life, but is also a great place to rent some beach chairs, have drinks (or lunch or dinner) and spend the day.
+Next to the famous Eden Roc Hotel is Nikki Beach which is known for its jet-set clientele and nightlife, but is also a great place to rent some beach chairs, have drinks (or lunch or dinner), and spend the day.
 While you are there, take a walk across the street to a fantastic place for lunch, Kiki-é Mo.
-Kiki-é Mo is a deli/café, where locals and tourists come to hang out on the terrace and eat Italian-style tapas and panini, while sipping on a bottle of good, well-priced wine, or a cappuccino.
+Kiki-é Mo is a deli/café, where locals and tourists come to hang out on the terrace and eat Italian-style tapas and panini while sipping on a bottle of good, well-priced wine, or a cappuccino.
 St. Bart’s can be extremely expensive, so it is nice to know there is a place like Kiki-é Mo that offers great food and atmosphere at a reasonable price.

 My wife and daughter went on the Ti-Tarzon (daughter was 7 at the time) and my son and I went on the FlyZone.
 I believe you have to be 18 for the FlyZone Extreme, as it is a much more intense experience (not for us on this trip).
 The Ti-Tarzan took about 30 minutes to complete and the FlyZone was about 45 minutes.
 They were very age appropriate and we had a great time.

 Allow for some additional time if you are driving here, as it is definitely off the beaten path and pretty hard to find.